Book Review: Ghosted By Rosie Walsh

 Although it was hard to break away from the story, I found myself having to put the book down a few times because certain scenes were just so raw and deeply moving to me.
 And I would chalk this up to personal response, however after a quick glance at other reader’s reviews on Goodreads and Amazon, it’s clear I am not the only one who felt this way.

 “I was ready to hate this book.
 I didn't pick it up for an entire day, not wanting the story to go the way I thought it was.
 But it called me to just see, just see how it ends.
-And I couldn't put it down until it was though!” —Angie on Amazon, July 28, 2018.
+And I couldn't put it down until it was though!”
+(Angie, 2018)

 I was honestly touched by the unforeseen way mental illness was portrayed and the kind of dysfunctional relationships that can be wrapped up in it.
 I had a lump in my throat throughout these scenes because Walsh just gets it.
 It is always refreshing to read an author that is able to examine something from multiple perspectives, especially subjects as complex as mental illness, loss, bitterness, and tragedy.
 Walsh lovingly and honestly wrote around these sensitive topics with great empathy and care.